· ·

 Experience Māori culture by visiting a marae, watching a carving or weaving demonstration or learning myths and legends from Māori guides.

-17. See the glow worms in the Waitomo Caves.
+See the glow worms in the Waitomo Caves

 Enjoy a boat ride through the glow worm grotto, marvelling at the thousands of magical glowworms and learning over 130 years of cultural and natural history.
 The glow worm is unique to this country, making this a very unique thing to do in New Zealand and a must-do on your New Zealand bucket list.

 Cathedral Cove is a famous volcanic rock formation on the Coromandel Peninsula, and visiting is considered one of the best things to do in New Zealand.
-It’s a couple of kilometres from the town Hahei or about a 2.5 hour drive from Auckland.
+It’s a couple of kilometres from the town of Hahei, or about a 2.5-hour drive from Auckland.
 It takes about an hour to walk down to the cove from the car park, where you can marvel at the cave and the volcanic rock, and take a dip in the ocean.
 You can also kayak round to the cove from Hahei.

 Exploring an area with the freedom of a road trip is my favourite way to see new places.
-There’s something about the open road and being able to choose when and where you stop that allows you to have complete freedom over what you want to do.
+There’s something about the open road and being able to choose when and where you stop that gives you complete freedom to do what you want.
 My road trip in New Zealand’s Northland was no exception.
 Highlights for me, and experiences you should put on your New Zealand bucket list, included:

-20. Catch the ferry to Waiheke and vineyard hop.
+Catch the ferry to Waiheke and vineyard hop

 Most of the locals say this is one of the best places to visit in New Zealand.
 An island filled with incredible canoeing, views and vineyards.
 Definitely one to put on your New Zealand bucket list!